How it began

 My advice here is don’t just complete an assignment for the sake of finishing off your degree.
 Get yourself excited about the impact you could make with it, and go above and beyond, think outside of the box, and if it allows, bring your ideas to life!

-Read Part 2 of my blog where I tell you about my full-time job with the Public Health Agency of Canada, the not-for-profit organization I created from a term paper (www.tamilhealth.ca), and my most recent venture I launched to tackle career development (www.phspot.ca).
+Read Part 2 of my story where I tell you about my full-time job with the Public Health Agency of Canada, the not-for-profit organization I created from a term paper (www.tamilhealth.ca), and my most recent venture I launched to tackle career development (www.phspot.ca).

 About the author: